Hangang Bus: Service

 The Hangang Bus is a ferry connecting Magok, Gangseo and Jamsil, Songpa along the Han River, aiming to capture both commuter and tourist demand.
 It is operated by Hangang Bus Co., Ltd., a joint venture between the Seoul Housing and Urban Development Corporation and E-Cruise, an affiliate of E-Land Group that operates Hangang cruise ships.
 The Hangang Bus passes through seven piers: Magok, Mangwon, Yeouido, Apgujeong, Oksu, Ttukseom, and Jamsil.
 When the express route begins, it will run during peak hours, stopping only at Magok, Yeouido, and Jamsil.

 As of 2025, the Hangang Bus runs between 06:30 and 22:30 on weekdays (at 15-minute intervals during peak times, and 30-minute intervals at other times) and between 09:30 and 22:30 on weekends.
 The actual schedule may be adjusted depending on vessel availability and demand.

 Before the Hangang Bus opened, commute times from Jamsil to Yeouido averaged 80 minutes, and commute times from Jamsil to Magok averaged 127 minutes.
 The total travel time on the local route was supposed to be 75 minutes, while the travel time on the express route was supposed to be 54 minutes.
 However, the vessels' speeds are limited by the shallowness of the Han River.
 As a result, the local route's travel time is 127 minutes and the express route's travel time is 80 minutes.
+The Board of Audit and Inspection found in 2026 that, although the Seoul government had advertised the 54-minute travel time between Magok and Jamsil on the express ferries, this was not physically possible.